Successful SaaS Email Marketing Examples: What Actually Works

 After trial expiration, Linear doesn't spam with discount offers.
 They send one follow-up acknowledging the trial ended and offering to answer any questions.
 That's it.
 This restraint builds long-term trust.
 Former trial users often return months later when their circumstances change, specifically because Linear didn't annoy them on the way out.

 The pattern here is confidence in the product.
 Linear's emails assume that if users actually try the product, they'll want to pay for it.
 This shifts the email strategy from persuasion to enablement.
 For a deeper dive into this approach, see our guide on converting free trial users to paid.
+And for users who need more time, our guide on trial extension email offers covers when and how to offer them.

 Example 3: Slack's Re-engagement Emails